darth-veitcher/CoreOS/docs_src/bare_metal.md

 Container Linux has the concept of creating a human-readable `Container Linux Config` and then compiling this into a condensed (and validated) machine-readable format called `Ignition`.
 As a result we'll create a config file and then `transpile` it into an ignition one (which is actually what gets loaded and read by CoreOS).
 The tool for performing this can be found on GitHub [here](https://github.com/coreos/container-linux-config-transpiler).

 #### Configuratiuon
-My configs can be found [here]
+My configs can be found [here](https://github.com/darth-veitcher/CoreOS/tree/master/configs) so I won't bother replicating wholesale here too.
+Once you've created your own we're ready to go.

 Either ssh into the machine and run `vi config` to copy/paste the above config file in or `scp` it across and then ssh in.
-Now we need to get the config transpiler.
+If you haven't installed the `ct` application locally to transpile the config we need to get it on the remote host.
 Go to the [releases](https://github.com/coreos/container-linux-config-transpiler/releases) to find the latest one.

 ##### Transpile the config
 ```bash